thisisRMak/cs231n-notes/Lecture3.md

   - Divide learning\_rate by cumulative grad\_squared
     - i.e. Where the gradient is larger (irrespective of direction), we'll make smaller steps - but when the gradient is small, we'll make larger steps
     - This changes the way we step in steep vs shallow directions
+- Note - RMSProp is said to introduce the second moment, which the square of the first derivative (not the second derivative)

 Quiz
 - How does our gradient step direction change in RMSProp in the division by squared gradient values?